-- 1. (Valor NPI dashboard only) Ensure that the Board Overview pane is displayed (View > Dock Widgets > Board Overview). - 2.
-Choose View > Component Search or click the Component Filter tool (so) in the toolbar.
+If you are running this tool Do the following Valor NPI dashboard 1.
+Ensure that the Board Overview pane is displayed (View > Dock Widgets Display > Board Overview).
+2. Choose Edit > Find Component or click the Find Component tool () in the toolbar.
+Valor NPI Graphic Station Choose Edit > Find Component or click the Find ODB++ Viewer Component tool () in the toolbar.
+Panel Designer